ceramic-sf/quick-boi-source/bolq.md

 Interference is when a universe combines two similar universes, where the only difference is usually a single particle.
 ```

-Intereference is the rare example of a situation in which a single photon [differentiates two identical universes so they are different](#our-universe-differentiates-and-rejoins) and then later causes them to be the same.
+Interference is the rare example of a situation in which a single photon [differentiates two identical universes so they are different](#our-universe-differentiates-and-rejoins) and then later causes them to be the same.
 The measure of universes where the photons have interfered increases.

 *Interference is the rejoining of two universes that have become very subtly different.*